 When the temperature starts to drop, one of the first things adults do is reach for a nice cozy blanket.

-While you might be tempted to do the same for your little one, this can be a serious mistake as putting a one in your baby’s crib or bassinet before they reach a certain age can be a suffocation hazard.
+While you might be tempted to do the same for your little one, this can be a serious mistake as putting one in your baby’s crib or bassinet before they reach a certain age can be a suffocation hazard.

 According to the AAP, it is not safe for babies under 12 months of age to sleep with blankets.

-So if blankets are off the cards, how else can you keep your baby warm at night in cold house?
+So if blankets are off the cards, how else can you keep your baby warm at night in a cold house?